ymzEmre/codecom/README.md

 #### Run

-Add the following code to the script object in the `package.json` file
+Add the following code to the script object in the `package.json` file.

 ```JSON
 "codecom": "node --watch codecom.mjs"